1.1. Julia as a Calculator#

 64

 1.1.4.
-Arithmetic operations and order of operations#
+Arithmetic Operators and Order of Operations#

 Expression